alex-gutev/live_cells/README.md

 In Flutter resources are typically acquired in a constructor or *init* method and are released by calling a *dispose* method.
 You'll notice that there are no calls to *dispose* anywhere in any of these examples.
 This package takes a slightly different approach.
-The cells which require manual resource management implement the `ManagedCell` interface, which is `NotifierCell` extends.
+The cells which require manual resource management implement the `ManagedCell` interface, which `NotifierCell` extends.

 `ManagedCell` provides an `init` method where resources should be acquired and a `dispose` method where resources should be released.
 The `init` method is called before the first listener is added